vjv2903/Concurrency-Problems/README.md

 ● Use appropriate small delays for the simulation.

-● Prepare a detailed report explaining your implementation and assumptions.

 ● The use of semaphores is not allowed.
 You can use only one mutex lock per Serving Table and Robot Chef.